ypriverol/github-paper/document/manuscript.md

 framework for giving scientists broader credit for their work
 \cite{NatBiotechEditorial:2009,force11-scwg}, while simultaneously
 supporting clearer, more persistent ways to cite and track it.
-Helping to drive this change are funding agencies such as the NIH and NSF in the USA and Research Councils in the UK, who are increasingly recognizing the importance of research products such as publicly available datasets and software.
+Helping to drive this change are funding agencies such as the NIH (National Institutes of Health) and NSF (National Science Foundation) in the USA and Research Councils in the UK, who are increasingly recognizing the importance of research products such as publicly available datasets and software.